 Baking soda also has anti-odor properties, and since it is mildly antiseptic, it can also reduce breakouts and calm irritated skin.
 People report equally clean skin with less redness and rashes in weeks after starting with a natural cleaning routine.
 The added antiseptic property can only add to the list of benefits.

 - MOISTURIZING LATHER THAT WON'T DRY YOUR FACE, BODY, OR HAIR: Our bar soaps produce a rich lather that won't dry out your skin!
-Dr. Bronner's is made with only the purest certified organic oils and will leave your skin feeling soft & smooth.
+Dr. Bronner's is made with only the purest certified organic oils and will leave your skin feeling soft and smooth.

 Dr. Bronner’s soap is a great organic product for natural alternatives to keeping ourselves clean.
 Made from natural, organic compounds and fair-trade sources, this soap is one of the kindest we’ve tried.
 Kind on the skin, the planet, and the communities worldwide.
 It is so gentle, in fact, that you can use it on anything – from your body to your furniture, floors, and windows.